Anmolmv/INTERNSHIP_DROOM/README.md

 **  driver = webdriver.Chrome(executable_path='c:\path\to\windows\webdriver\executable.exe')
 **

-**Although I create a pythonfile in python i was not able to collect the scraped data, I cannot pass through the web verification code.******
+**Although I create a pythonfile in pycharm i was not able to collect the scraped data, I cannot pass through the web verification code.**

+ Second:

+**I tried with another code**

+**-I was detected by the website as a robot and again i could not pass through.**